AchrafKassioui/Learning-SpriteKit/README.md

 *18 March 2024*

-One of the first things I wanted to do in SpriteKit is customize the background.
+One of the first things I wanted to do in SpriteKit is to customize the background.
 I wanted a background that looks like a grid.
 How could I do that?
 I could create an image with Pixelmator or Figma and import it in SpriteKit.
 But I needed to iterate quickly on the look of the grid, and generating large repetitive patterns is not that trivial with drawing software.

-Suppose you want to generate a grid to display as your background in SpriteKit, how would you do it programmatically?
-You can use Core Graphics:
+Suppose we want to generate a grid to display as a background in SpriteKit, how would we do it programmatically?
+We can use Core Graphics:

 ```swift
 func generateGridTexture(cellSize: CGFloat, rows: Int, cols: Int) -> SKTexture? {